JDIgithub/Cpp_Guide/Algorithms.md

 **Key Concepts**

-1. **Upper Bound**
+- **Upper Bound**
   - Big O provides an upper limit on the time an algorithm will take or the space it will use in the worst-case scenario
-2. **Input Size(n)**
+- **Input Size(n)**
-3. **Ignoring Constants**
+- **Ignoring Constants**
   - Big O notation abstracts away constants and less significant terms
   - For example O(2n) is simplified to O(n) and O(n^2 + n) to O(n^2)

-4. **Common Big O Types:**
+- **Common Big O Types:**

-![](Images/bigOgraph.png)

   - **O(1) - Constant Time**
     - The algorithm takes the same amount of time regardless of the input size
+    - For example: Algorithm that determines if a number is even or odd
   - **O(log n) - Logarithmic Time**
     - The complexity increases logarithmically with the input size
     - Algorithms that divide the problem in half each time (Binary Search,...)
   - **O(n) - Linear Time**
     - The complexity is directly proportional to the input size
+    - For example: Iterating through an array to find an element and so on
   - **O(n * log n) - Log-Linear Time**
     -  Common in algorithms that break problems down into smaller parts, solve them individually and ofthen combine solutions (Merge Sort,...)
   - **O(n^2) - Quadratic Time**
     - Time complexity increases quadratically with the input size
     - It is common in algorithms with nested iterations over the data set
   - **O(2^n) - Exponential Time**
     - The time complexity doubles with each adition to the input data set
     - Common in brute-force algorithms for solving problems
   - **O(n!) - Factorial Time**
     - Extremely slow with growing n
     - Common in algorithms that generate all permutations of a dataset

+![](Images/bigOgraph.png)

+### Space Complexity

+- Creating array of size n -> O(n) space complexity
+- Creating Matrix n x n -> O(n^2) space complexity
+- When we are using recursive calls, each function call is added to the call stack and picks up actual space in memory

+### Time Complexity

 ## Algorithm Design Techniques